-If you are traveling to Costa Rica for a specific reason such as surfing, fishing or about moving or buying real estate in Costa Rica You can check out each one of those links for more detailed information on those specific areas.
+If you are traveling to Costa Rica for a specific reason such as surfing, fishing or about moving or buying real estate in Costa Rica You can check out each one of those links for more detailed information on those specific subjects.

 1. Do I need a passport to go to Costa Rica?